-8. It Does Away With Bias
+8. Does Away With Bias

-The traditional top-down style of feedback creates a power-gap between employees and leaders.
-One of the best leadership qualities is to promote respect and motivation while encouraging free-thinking.
+The traditional top-down style of feedback creates a power gap between employees and leaders.
+One of the best leadership qualities is to promote respect and motivation while encouraging free thinking.

 360-degree feedback is non-threatening and honest.
-It takes away the stigma employees may feel that a manager’s personal opinions are biasing their performance evaluation.
+It takes away the stigma that employees may feel that a manager’s personal opinions are biasing their performance evaluation.

+Each round of 360-degree feedback offers individuals a perspective of their interaction with teammates and, more importantly – a goal to achieve.
 Regular 360-degree feedback is conducive to incremental growth.
-Employees are encouraged to each think for themselves and create their own goals.
+Employees are encouraged to think for themselves and create their own goals.

 It’s not just about making more involved employees.
 You also want to create free-thinking innovators who can prosper for themselves and bring value to the organization.

-10. It Fosters A Cohesive Team
+10. Fosters A Cohesive Team

 A team that works well together grows together.
 When employees with a frequent target share constructive feedback, it helps create a cohesive working unit with a shared level of commitment to success.